School of Social & Cultural Studies: Department of Communication

 - Full-time faculty members with relevant industry and government experience advise our student pre-professional and academic honorary organizations.

-- To learn more about our communication faculty, visit truman.edu/communication-major.
+- To learn more about our communication faculty, visit the Communication Department Faculty & Staff Directory.

 - Attend student or professional conferences to present your research or co-curricular work, such as: College Media Advisers, Missouri Broadcast Education Association, the National Communication Association, and the Central States Communication Association.

-- Student organizations include Lambda Pi Eta (national honor society), NCA Student Club, Ad & PR Club (affiliated with International Association of Business Communicators), Truman Media Network (student-produced media), Toastmasters, and Up-Chuckles (a student-run stand-up comedy association).
+- Student organizations include Lambda Pi Eta (national honor society), National Communication Association Student Club, Advertising & Public Relations Club (affiliated with International Association of Business Communicators), Truman Media Network (student-produced media), Toastmasters, and Up-Chuckles (a student-run stand-up comedy guild).

 - Students consistently receive honors and awards from national, regional and state organizations for their media production including: Best Weekly and Overall Newspaper; Best Magazine; First Place in Convergent Journalism, Radio Play-by-Play, as well as Audio and Video Documentary, Audio Commercial and PSA.

 - We offer a Bachelor of Arts (BA) degree in Communication with options for an emphasis in Communication Studies, Journalism, or Public Communication.

 - In addition to Communication coursework, pursue at least one industry, non-profit or government internship, as well as study abroad and/or conduct undergraduate research.

 - The largest classes could have 65 students, but the majority of classes have 20 to 30 students, and some elective classes are as small as 10 to 15 students.

 Facilities & Equipment